-Despite having an excellent career at Colorado, running back Phillip Lindsay was not picked in the 2018 NFL Draft before signing with his hometown Denver Broncos as a free agent.
-He finished the season ninth in rushing with 1,037 yards and became the first undrafted offensive rookie season to be selected for a Pro Bowl.
-While we focus so much on the draft, Lindsay is just the latest example that good players can be found after those seven rounds.
+Wide receiver and return specialist Deonte Harris had a great career at NCAA Division II's Assumption College, but was not picked in the 2019 NFL Draft.
+He signed with the New Orleans Saints as a free agent and led the league in return yards, making the Pro Bowl.
+While we focus so much on the draft, Harris is just the latest example that good players can be found after those seven rounds.

 Players go undrafted for a variety of reasons, be it size or other circumstances.
 Most try out with teams and are quickly cut, but a few have gone on to have Hall of Fame careers.
 Here are the 25 best undrafted free agents (UDFAs) in NFL history.

 25. Rod Smith, WR, Missouri Southern State (1994) — Denver Broncos

 Smith was signed by the Broncos and went on to be a starting receiver on back-to-back Super Bowl championship teams.
 Along the way, he caught 849 passes and scored 68 touchdowns.

 24. Priest Holmes, RB, Texas (1997) — Baltimore Ravens

 Holmes spent much of his career at Texas in the shadow of Ricky Williams and was signed by the Ravens after the draft.
 He rushed for 1,000 yards in 1998 but was replaced as the starter by Jamal Lewis in 2000.
 Holmes then signed with the Kansas City Chiefs in 2001 and over the next three seasons, ran for 4,590 and 56 touchdowns.
 Sadly, injuries cut short a remarkable career.

 23. Tony Romo, QB, Eastern Illinois (2003) — Dallas Cowboys